Local SEO For Beginners

 Depending on your region, certain local sites are more popular than others are.
 Check the Moz guide, or just search for your business and a few local competitors to see what local listings you have out there that need to be corrected.

-One of the most important part about claiming you profiles is ensuring accurate listing information (referred to as NAP – Name, Address, Phone).
+One of the most important parts of claiming you profiles is ensuring accurate listing information (referred to as NAP – Name, Address, Phone).
 Claiming your profiles will only help you if the NAP on your local listings and citations match that of your website (as defined in point #3 below).
 This is also your opportunity to work on points #2 and #5 below – if available, ensure that the link to your website is correct and working.

 - Gain citations

 Citations occur as links to your website, or information about your company or brand – this includes social.
 Ensure that you have claimed your business pages on each social network you intend to participate in.
-It may be a good idea to snag your business name on that platform that you don’t think you’re likely to use in the future as well, so you can ensure your NAP is correct and the link to your website is working and correct.
+It may be a good idea to snag your business name on platforms that you don’t think you’re likely to use in the future as well, so you can ensure your NAP is correct and the link to your website is working and correct.

 - Use semantic markup